ibexa/documentation-developer/docs/guide/search.md

 ###### Solr 6

-SOLR BUNDLE &gt;= 1.3.0First download and extract Solr, in Solr Bundle 1.3 and higher we also support Solr 6 *(currently tested with Solr 6.6.0)*:
+Download and extract Solr.
+Solr Bundle 1.3 and higher supports Solr 6 *(currently tested with Solr 6.6.0)*:

 - [solr-6.6.0.tgz](http://archive.apache.org/dist/lucene/solr/6.6.0/solr-6.6.0.tgz) or [solr-6.6.0.zip](http://archive.apache.org/dist/lucene/solr/6.6.0/solr-6.6.0.zip)

-Secondly, copy configuration files needed for eZ Solr Search Engine bundle, *here from the root of your project to the place you extracted Solr*:
+Copy the necessary configuration files.
+In the example below from the root of your project to the place you extracted Solr:

 ``` bash
 # Make sure to replace the /opt/solr/ path with where you have placed Solr